🔴 CRITICAL — Federal Enforcement ActionApril 16, 2026

 Commercial Buyer Action Items

-- Review Your Capacity Charges: If your commercial electricity supply agreement includes a capacity pass-through component, ask your supplier whether the PJM disgorgement credits will be reflected in future invoices.
-The $407.7M will flow through PJM settlement processes — your REP or utility should be able to confirm timing and allocation methodology.
+• Review Your Capacity Charges: If your commercial electricity supply agreement includes a capacity pass-through component, ask your supplier whether any PJM or MISO disgorgement credits will be reflected in future invoices and how timing will be determined.

 Connected Analysis